Wondering about the best places to visit in Northern Italy?

 If you visit between October and March, watch out for the bora: winds so strong that chain link handrails have been placed at many points in the city to prevent people from keeling over.

-The capital of the Emilia-Romagna region of Northern Italy, Bologna’s main draw is its gastronomic scene, but walk off the pounds you will inevitably gain by exploring the lovely historic center on foot.
+The capital of the Emilia-Romagna region of Northern Italy, Bologna’s main draw is its gastronomic scene, but walk off the pounds you will inevitably gain by exploring the lovely historic center on foot, on your own, or on a guided walking tour.

 Top Things to Do

 If you are up to the challenge, walk up the 498 steps of the Torre degli Asinelli, Bologna’s tallest tower (it leans!), for unparalleled views over the city.
 Or take the elevator up to the terrace of the Basilica di San Patronio for lovely views over the rooftops.

 Stroll the Piazza Maggiore, the main square, with its beautiful architecture.
 Admire the Fountain of Neptune in the adjoining square, and have a drink at one of the cafes and people watch.

 Eat!
 Tortellini en brodo, mortadella, bolognese, parmigiano reggiano from nearby Parma, and balsamic di Modena are foods you must definitely sample in Bologna.
 A food tour is a great way to sample your way through the best foods in Bologna.

 Do day trips from Bologna.
 Bologna makes the perfect base to explore a plethora of nearby destinations, from neighboring Modena to San Marino, the little country that is entirely landlocked within Italy.

 If you plan to visit a couple of museums, climb the Asinelli Tower, and join the guided walking tour (we thought it was super informative!), look into the Bologna Welcome Card.